lingthio/Flask-User/docs/source/faq.rst

 | A: Yes you can: `Flask-User Demo <https://flask-user-demo.herokuapp.com/>`_

 | **Q: What are the differences between Flask-User and Flask-Security?**
-| A: The main reason why I wrote Flask-User (in 2013) is because I found it difficult to customize
+| A: The main reason why I wrote Flask-User was because I found it difficult to customize
-  Flask-Security messages and functionality and because it didn't offer Username login, multiple emails per user, and Internationalization.
+  Flask-Security messages and functionality (in 2013) and because it didn't offer Username login, multiple emails per user, and Internationalization.

 Flask-Security has been around since at least March 2012